jinDeHao/monty/README.md

 LIFO, which stands for 'last in, first out,' is defined as a data structure in which the newest element added to the stack is processed first.
 On the other hand.
 FIFO, which stands for 'first in, first out,' is defined as a data structure wherein the first element added to the queue is processed first.
+Queues
+is a collection of entities that are maintained in a sequence and can be modified by the addition of entities at one end of the sequence and the remove entities from the other end of the sequence.